Australian MG RV8's

 The RV8 performed well and passed without any problems.

-Pictures curtesy of Stuart Radcliff (owner & operator) of RV8 Cars Australia now known as The Centre of Sydney.
+Pictures courtesy of Stuart Ratcliff (owner & operator) of RV8 Cars Australia now known as MG Centre of Sydney.

 Test Facilities at the Ford Motor Company of Australia ( Victoria )

 NB.
 RV8 Cars also provide a Compliance Service for private imports.